nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a class to the database
-2. AddressBook adds the class
+2. EZManage adds the class

    Use case ends